 During the fiscal year 2021/022, Domestic violence was considered as highest among all crime cases in Nepal.
 17000 domestic violence cases were recorded in whole Nepal whereas 1409 cases of domestic violence were recorded in Gandaki Province.
 Domestic violence cases that covered 78.82 % of the Gender-based Violence crimes were registered highest in Madhesh Province and lowest in Karnali Province.
 In cases related to the sexual violence, 83.15 % of the accused/offenders were acquaintances and 64.22 % of the victim were girls.
 In the majority of Gender-based violence cases, victims and accused/offenders were from the background with lower educational qualification.
 Women and girls are the major victims while male are the major accused/offenders in cases related to Gender-based violence.
 Human trafficking cases were registered highest in Lumbini Province.
-Out of the overall trafficking cases, 50.24 % of the victim were women and 38.86 % of the victim were girls.
-Among the perpetrators, 73.88 % of them were male.
+Out of the overall trafficking cases, 50.24 % of the victim were male.
 (Source: NPH, 2022)